 5Q) What are the classes used in Struts?

 Ans: Struts Framework consists of the following classes:

 Action Servlets: Used to control the response for each incoming request.

 Action Class: Used to handle the request.

-Action Form: It is java bean, used to referred to forms and associated with action mapping.
+Action Form: It is a java bean, used to refer to forms, and associated with action mapping.

 Action Mapping: Used for mapping between object and action.